 In addition to potential conflict, a host of other problems may be associated with the transfer to joint tenancy.
 For example, if the property transferred has an accrued gain, there could be immediate tax liability triggered, upon transfer.
 If the family home is transferred to joint tenancy, there may be loss of some of the Principal Residence Exemption, in the future.
 In general, property should be transferred into joint names with children only when an immediate gift is intended.

 If you are contemplating joint tenancy with right of survivorship, you should be aware of the following:

 - All owners have immediate, full access to the property. - The property passes to the surviving owners on the death of one joint owner by right of survivorship, bypassing the deceased's estate and possibly conflicting with distribution plans in his or her Will.
 For example, the Will may provide for an equal division of the estate among surviving children.
-If property is held jointly

-- with only one of the children, was it intended that that child receive this asset in addition to an equal share of the estate? - If there is an out of order death, family members may be disinherited.
+If property is held jointly with only one of the children, was it intended that that child receive this asset in addition to an equal share of the estate? - If there is an out of order death, family members may be disinherited.
 For example, what if one of the children dies before the parent?
 Usually grandchildren receive a gift over of their deceased parent's share under their grandparent's Will.
 However, with joint tenancy, grandchildren who are the surviving children of a predeceased child of the testator will not receive their deceased parent's share.
-On the grandparent's death, the property will pass only to the surviving children who are joint owners.
-This could occur where there is a common accident that claims the parent and grandparent. - The property may become subject to the claims of creditors of all joint owners.
+On the grandparent's death, the property will pass only to the surviving children who are joint owners. - In the event of the simultaneous death of two joint tenants the law converts the joint tenancy into a tenancy-in-common. - The property may become subject to the claims of creditors of each of the joint owners.
 In the event of divorce of one of the joint owners, a creditor could include an estranged spouse of one of the joint owners. - A transfer of property into joint names, unless to a spouse, creates a deemed disposition or sale at fair market value for income tax purposes on the portion passed to the other joint owners.
-The death of a joint owner also generates a deemed disposition on that person's share.
+The death of a joint owner also generates a deemed disposition on that person's share and tax payable by his or her estate.

-- All joint owners must declare their portion of the income and capital gains from the jointly held property, if any, annually. - A portion of the Principal Residence Exemption will be lost if the jointly owned property is a principal residence for only one, or some, of the joint owners and other joint owners have their own residence on which they intend to claim the exemption.
+- All joint owners must declare their portion of the income and capital gains from the jointly held property, if any, annually. - A portion of the Principal Residence Exemption will be lost if the jointly owned property is a principal residence for only one, or some, of the joint owners and other joint owners have their own residence on which they intend to claim the Exemption. - Any one of the joint tenants can sever the joint tenancy, converting the ownership to co-tenancy (also known as tenancy-in-common), without consent of the other joint tenants.

 If property is held jointly and you want to avoid the previously discussed negative consequences, professional advice is recommended.
 If you are a joint owner or are considering becoming one, talk to your tax and legal advisors about the benefits and risks.
-Your BMO Nesbitt Burns Investment Advisor can help introduce you to a professional advisor upon request.